 During the inspection

-Inspection activity started on 24 June 2022 and ended on 17 June 2022.
-We visited the service location on 25 June 2022.
+We visited the service location on 3 September 2022.
 We used the Short Observational Framework for Inspection (SOFI).
 SOFI is a way of observing care to help us understand the experience of people who could not talk with us.